openshift/ci-tools/hack/cloudfront/readme.md

 We can do even better!
 What if we had a replica of the app.ci registry in every major region (us-east-1, us-east-2, us-west-1, us-west-2)?
 If we did, then CloudFront could redirect the client to the "free" app.ci S3 replica bucket within its own region.
 The problem with this is that when a client pushes content registry.ci.openshift.org, it is only written to one S3 bucket (the one is us-east-1).
-To replicate the data, S3 is set up with a replication job that will copy content to the other regions within 15 minutes.
+To replicate the data, [S3 is set up with a replication job](https://aws.amazon.com/getting-started/hands-on/replicate-data-using-amazon-s3-replication/) that will copy content to the other regions within 15 minutes.

 Therefore, the content pushed to us-east-1 is not guaranteed to be on us-west-2 when a client from us-west-2 makes a request.
 To account for this replication delay, the serverless function will query for the file in the client's regional replica.
 If it finds the file, it will redirect the request to read from the replica S3 bucket directly.
 If it does not find the file, it will fall back to the next best option.
-For a client in us-east-2, the next best option is to read content from app.ci's us-east-1 bucket.
+For a client in us-east-2, the next best option is to read content from app.ci's us-east-1 bucket (because east-1 to east-2 transfer is less expensive than a CloudFront transfer per GB if there is not NAT gateway -- which is true for our build farms).
 For a client from us-west-2, the next best option is to stream the content from CloudFront.

 # 10 Foot View
-Each build farm has its own CloudFront distribution in front of its S3 registry bucket.
-Our serverless function is configured to execute here as well, but it behaves slightly differently than when it is running on an app.ci (registry.ci.openshift.org) request.
+Each AWS build farm has its own CloudFront distribution in front of its S3 registry bucket.
+Our serverless function is configured to execute as a behavior for these CloudFront distributions as well, but it behaves slightly differently than when it is running on an app.ci (registry.ci.openshift.org) request.
 The build farm registries are not replicated in every region.
 So, when a request comes in, the serverless function will first check to see if the client is in the us-east-1 region (this is where all build farms reside).
 If the client is from us-east-1, then the client is redirected to read from the build farm registry's S3 bucket in us-east-1.